 Career Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries could see an increase in employment from 2012 to 2022, and the growth rate could be 36%.
-Medical assistants were expected to see growth of 29% during that same period.
+According to the U.S. Bureau of Labor Statistics (BLS), medical secretaries could see an increase in employment from 2014 to 2024 at 21%.
+Medical assistants were expected to see growth of 23% during that same period.

 Medical secretaries were noted as having median earnings of $33,040 according to the BLS in May 2015.
 That same report said medical assistants earned $30,590 in median annual salary.

 For positions beyond the entry level, most employers require medical office managers to have a bachelor's or master's degree in medical office management or a related business concentration.
 Some associate's degree programs lead directly to a bachelor's degree program in medical office management.